Keeping a Journal Makes You a Better Writer

 When weeks have passed and you haven’t written a single word, when unfinished projects are littering your desk and clogging up your computer’s hard drive, you can give up and take out a lifetime lease on a cubicle in a drab, gray office.
 Or, you can step back, admit that you have a problem, and make some changes.

 Keeping a Journal

-One thing sets successful writers apart from unsuccessful writers: commitment.
-When you’re committed to the work, your chances for success increase exponentially.
+One thing sets successful writers apart from unsuccessful writers: dedication.
+When you’re dedicated to the work, your chances for success increase exponentially.
 And one of the easiest, most natural, and creative ways to commit to your own writing and produce better writing over time is keeping a journal.

 Journals can be used for many things, but first and foremost, keeping a journal is a solution.
 Journaling is best known for its artistry and highly recognized for its self-help or vent-and-rant benefits.
 But few young or new writers realize that a journal is a writer’s most sacred space.
 It’s a place where you can jot down or flesh out ideas, where you can freewrite or work on writing exercises when you’re blocked, and where you can tackle writing prompts when you’re short on time.
 It’s a space where you develop better writing skills and learn new techniques through trial and error.
 And it’s superb for fostering a daily writing habit.

 In other words, keeping a journal can make you a better writer.
 That’s not to say it’s the only way (there are many ways to become a better writer), but it’s a good way.

 The three biggest barriers to a writer’s success are writer’s block, time management, and procrastination.